TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          course be picked up properly by the page-not-found handler and present a nice login form).

-         See :ref:`menu-common-properties-showaccessrestrictedpages`
+    See :confval:`menu-common-properties-showaccessrestrictedpages`
     for menu objects as well (similar feature for menus)

          **Property:**